 Pesto is a wonderful condiment made primarily of sweet basil, pine-nuts and Parmesan cheese; rich in the herb eugenol oil.

 Pluck the leaves from your sweet-basil and crush them in your fingers; the fragrance is divine.
-Then make into a pesto[2].
+Then make them into a pesto[2].

 Can you see the pesto in this wonderful salad and in that bottle near the butter?

-Yes, butter is back; research conclusively shows there's no advantage in margarine and it tastes awful.
+Yes butter is back; research conclusively shows there's no advantage in margarine and it tastes awful.
 It is made with hydrogenated-oils[3] which have been proved to be very toxic for the body.

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.